ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 *Topics Covered: Data and AI Introduction, Mathematics, IT/Programming, Business Domain*

 ![](https://cdn-images-1.medium.com/max/2600/1*IupRppvr1czii9S64-4mJA.png){:width="100%"}
-- what do you understand from above figure?
-- looks complicated?
-- are you aware of the layers and terms?
+Before I start with this section, have a look at the above figure, what do you understand from above?
+Does it look too complicated?
+Are you aware of the layers and terms mentioned?

 ![](https://cdn-images-1.medium.com/max/2600/1*raV9dgh9nxAymxuqyb_cBg.png){:width="100%"}
-- does this fugure look simpler?
-- what do you understand from this?
+Now lets have a look at this figure, does this fugure look simpler?
+What do you understand from this?

-- foundation is all about covering the basics before looking at the building blocks of data and AI platform
-- we will start from scratch, first we will cover the basic concepts of data and AI and how these fields are connected
-- then we will focus on core concepts of mathematics, IT/programming and business domain
+So in this section I am going to build the foundation that is necessary to grasp before looking at components of data and AI platform.
+And we will start from scratch, first we will cover the basic concepts of data and AI and how these fields are connected, then we will focus on core concepts of mathematics, IT/programming and business domain etc.

 ### 1 Data and AI Introduction